Chapter 09

 Personal does not mean deceptive.

 Stand works because the human relationship stays visible.
-The stand-in can have a name, avatar, and tone, but the visitor should still see that it is AI.
+The Stand-in can have a name, avatar, and tone, but the visitor should still see that it is AI.

 That transparency protects trust.
 The visitor can accept AI coverage when it feels like helpful backup for a real person, not a disguise.